San Diego to Mexico

 📍Car registration

-📍Car title (or documents from your lender)
+📍Car title (or documents from your lender, if you have a loan)

 📍FMM (Forma Migratoria Múltiple) that can be obtained at the border or online